promiseowolabi/aws-datasync-migration-workshop/workshops/object-migration/EN/module1/README.md

 On the CloudFormation page in the **on-premises** region, click on the **Outputs** tab, as shown in the image below.
 You should see four values listed:

 - **appServerPrivateIP** – This is the private IP address of the Application Server.
-You will use this when creating the File Gateway file share to limit access to the NFS export.
+You will use this to demonstrate access to the objects on both on-premises and in-cloud environments.
 - **dataSyncAgentPublicIP** – This is the public IP address of the EC2 instance running the DataSync agent.
 You will use this when activating the DataSync agent.
-- **fileGatewayPublicIP** – This is the public IP address of the EC2 instance running the File Gateway.
-You will use this when activating the File Gateway.
+- **S3ServerPrivateIP** – This is the public IP address of the EC2 instance running the Scality/Zenko object store.
+You will use this when accessing the objects.
-- **nfsServerPrivateIP** – This is the private IP address of the NFS server.
-You will use this both on the Application Server and when creating a location for DataSync.

   ![](../images/mod1output1.png)